hdinkel/linuxcommandline/sphinx_intermediate/basic_scripting.rst

          echo /opt/ or /usr/ paths found in \$PATH
          ;;
       *)
-         echo ‘/opt and /usr are not contained in $PATH’ ;;
+         echo '/opt and /usr are not contained in $PATH' ;;
      esac